 1. General tracking information

-The tools collect information such as
+The tools collect information such as:

-• Device and browser information (operating system information, Mobile device identifier, mobile operating system, etc.)
+• Device and browser information (operating system information, Mobile device identifier, mobile operating system, etc.);

-• IP address
+• IP address;

-• Page accessed, URL click stream (the chronological order of our internet sites you visited)
+• Page accessed, URL click stream (the chronological order of our internet sites you visited);

-• Geographic location
+• Geographic location;

-• Time of visit
+• Time of visit; and

-• Referring site, application, or service
+• Referring site, application, or service;

 2. Google Analytics

 We use Google Analytics, a web analytics service provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).
-On our behalf Google will use the information generated by a cookie for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet activity in connection with the use of the website.
+On our behalf Google will use the information generated by a cookie for the purpose of evaluating your use of the Site, compiling reports on Site activity and providing other services relating to Site activity and internet activity in connection with the use of the Site.

 We have activated the IP-anonymisation within the Google Analytics service, and your IP address will be truncated within the area of member states of the European Union or other parties to the Agreement on the European Economic Area.
 Only in exceptional cases the whole IP address will be first transferred to a Google server in the USA and truncated there.
 The IP-address your browser conveys within the scope of Google Analytics will not be associated with any other data held by Google.